kanlongy/NavRL/README.md

 conda activate NavRL
 ros2 launch navigation_runner navigation.launch.py
 ```
-A Isaac Sim window will display the environment while an RViz window presents the data.
+An Isaac Sim window will display the environment while an RViz window presents the data.
 Use RViz's ```2D Nav Goal``` tool to set the navigation target.
 The navigation example is shown in the following video:

 https://github.com/user-attachments/assets/4787f503-d8a3-4d7b-9d17-7057b2cff1eb